AndrewE23/SQL_Project/cleaning_data.md

 >#4: There is a lot of duplicate data in the *all_sessions* table, which had to be filtered out because duplicate data can skew any results I generate and call into question the quality of the data or my methods for parsing that data.

->#5: In the *all_sessions* table, country is sometimes maked "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
-Any "(not set)" values can easily be replaced with NULL, while the other city string may have to be
+>#5: In the *all_sessions* table, country is sometimes labelled "(not set)", and city is sometimes either "(not set)" or "not available in demo dataset".
+Any "(not set)" values can easily be replaced with NULL, while the other city string may have to be changed to "N/A" for ease of reading.

+>#6: Formatting of product name entries in the *products*, *sales_reports*, and  is inconsistent; leading spaces are sometimes present,

 <hr>